andycui97/csua_hackathon/README.md

 Currently in progress: <br>
 <ul>
-<l1>Huffman Encoding to compress text before encryption and then decompress it after.
+<li>Huffman Encoding to compress text before encryption and then decompress it after.
 Based on initial test runs, this cuts down thenumber of bytes by 45%.
 </ul>

 # Required Libraries